MiguelVeganzones/ParticleSimulation/README.md

 ### Building the Project

 This project can be compiled using the provided Makefile.
-Execute `make main [OPTIONS]` to build the project.
+Execute `make main [OPTIMIZATION_LEVEL=x] [OPTIONS=y...]` to build the project.
+Execute `make tests [OPTIMIZATION_LEVEL=x] [OPTIONS=y...]` to build the tests project.
+Requires GTest.
+Similarly, `make [OPTIMIZATION_LEVEL=x] [OPTIONS=y...]` will build both.

+#### Optimization Level

+The project supports three levels of optimization, which is controlled through the optional build flag `OPTIMIZATION_LEVEL`.
+Where x is one of {0, 1, 2}.
+0: Debug mode.
+Enables all the supported compiler checks and sanitizers.
+It is the default mode.
+Should not be used for heavy simulations due to performance issues.
+1: Release mode: Enables compiler optimization.
+Sanitizers are still enabled.
+2: Full release mode: Enable full compiler optimization and disables all sanitizers.
+Enables some floating point math (generally safe) optimizations.

 #### Build Options

-The `[OPTIONS]` argument to the `make` command are used to enable parts of the project that might require dependencies.
+The optional build flags `OPTIONS` are used to enable parts of the project that might require dependencies or might not make sense always.
 The supported arguments are
-- ENABLE_UNIT_SYSTEM: Enables a basic unit system that provides type checking of compile time units and formatting.
+- ENABLE_UNIT_SYSTEM=1: Enables a basic unit system that provides type checking of compile time units and formatting.
+Defaults to 0.
-- ENABLE_ROOT_PLOTTING: Enables the root plotting backend.
+- ENABLE_ROOT_PLOTTING=1: Enables the root plotting backend.
 Default is not plotting.
 Requires the root library properly configured (root header files and libraries must be in the include and lib search path).
+Defaults to 0.
-- ENABLE_BOOST_LOGGING: Enables boost log as the backend for logging.
+- ENABLE_BOOST_LOGGING=1: Enables boost log as the backend for logging.
 Default backend is iostream.
-Requires Boost properly configured (boost header files and libraries must be in the include and lib search path)
+Requires Boost properly configured (boost header files and libraries must be in the include and lib search path).
+Defaults to 0.
+- ENABLE_FFAST_MATH: Adds -ffast-math to compiler flags.
+Use carefully.
+Defaults to 0.

+#### Example
+Using all flags can be done with:
+`make main OPTIMIZATION_LEVEL=2 ENABLE_UNIT_SYSTEM=1 ENABLE_BOOST_LOGGING=1 ENABLE_ROOT_PLOTTING=1 ENABLE_FFAST_MATH=1`
+This is meant to be an example rather than a sensible way of executing the code.
+Leaving out any flag or setting equal to 0 (or any other number) disables the respective conditional compilation.

 ## Usage
-- How to run the simulation.
-- Explanation of command-line arguments (if any).
-- Example usage scenarios.
+The code can be compiled by running:
+`make main [OPTIMIZATION_LEVEL=x] [OPTIONS=y...]`
+This will generate the executable './bin/[bin,release,full_release]/main.o', which can be directly executed (by running './bin/[bin,release,full_release]/main.o').

 ## Configuration
 - Details about configuration files (if applicable).